I have a lot of clients that are over the age of forty, and damn near every one of them in one way or another asks me “can you build muscle after 40”

 DAILY TOTALS | 2002 | 112 | 267 | 54 |

-This is only an example and is not meant to be taken as your only choice, you can easily modify this to your liking or just use it as a guideline just remember to include all 3 major macronutrients into your diet plan.
+This is only an example and is not meant to be taken as your only choice; you can easily modify this to your liking or use it as a guideline.
+Just remember to include all three significant macronutrients in your diet plan.

-There are 3 different types of thinking out there when it comes to fitness routines when you’re older, these are.
+There are 3 different types of thinking about fitness routines when you’re older.

-- Isolation moves – This is when you will workout 4 to 5 days a week with each workout targeting normally 2 muscle groups.
-Many people prefer this method because it is less stressful due to the lighter amount of weight you’ll be using.
-One negative is that you need to find time to workout 4 to 5 times a week.
+- Isolation moves – This is when you work out 4 to 5 days a week, with each activity commonly targeting two muscle groups.
+Many people prefer this method because it is less stressful due to the lighter weight you’ll be using.
+One negative is that you need time to work out 4 to 5 times weekly.

-- Multi joint exercises – These workouts are based around moves like squats, deadlifts and overhead presses where you’re using heavier weights and working multiple muscle groups in one move.
-The benefit of these types of exercises are while the workout may take longer you only have to do them 2 or 3 times a week since you’re working out your entire body.
-I personally prefer these types of moves only because I enjoy lifting heavy and they burn the most calories making them a great way to keep excess fat from accumulating.
+- Multi-joint exercises – These workouts are based around moves like squats, deadlifts, and overhead presses, where you’re using heavier weights and working for multiple muscle groups in one action.
+The benefit of these exercises is that while the workout may take longer, you only have to do them 2 or 3 times a week since you’re working out your entire body.
+I prefer these types of moves because I enjoy lifting heavy, and they burn the most calories making them a great way to keep excess fat from accumulating.

-- Full body split routine – This is where you would do your upper body one day then your lower body another day and keep alternating, some people feel like they can give a more intense workout when they split their full body workouts into 2 different days.
+- Entire body split routine – This is where you would do your upper body one day, then your lower body another, and keep alternating; some people feel like they can give a more intense workout when they split their full-body activities into two different days.

-I’m going mix moves up between free weights and machines because I feel this is the best way to hit all of the muscle groups.
-If you only have access to free weights email me or leave a comment below telling me which exercise you need a substitute for and I’ll tell you the best free weight option for that exercise.
+I will mix moves between free weights and machines because this is the best way to build muscle.
+If you only have access to free weights, email me or leave a comment below telling me which exercise you need a substitute for, and I’ll let you know the best free weight option for that exercise.

-I’m going to give examples of both types of fitness routines that way you can experiment on your own and decide which method works best for you.
+I will give examples of both types of fitness routines.
+That way, you can experiment independently and decide which method works best for you.

 Isolation routine